pietvanzoen/piet.me/source/blog/2017-02-27-automated-middleman-deploy-to-github-pages.html.md

 ## Deploy!

 That should be everything you need to run the build.
-Push some changes to master and check out the build.
-Here’s an [example build from my site](https://circleci.com/gh/pietvanzoen/pietvanzoen.com/29).
+Here’s an [example build from my site](https://circleci.com/gh/pietvanzoen/pietvanzoen.com/31).

 You should now be able to simply push changes to your master branch and have the site automatically update, plus if there are any broken links your build will fail and the deploy won’t happen. 🎉 Enjoy!